-A significant increase in competition in the midstream energy industry could have a material adverse effect on our financial position, results of operations and cash flows.
+A significant increase in competition in the midstream energy industry, including construction of new assets or redeployment of existing assets by our competitors, could have a material adverse effect on our financial position, results of operations and cash flows.

 Our debt level may limit our future financial and operating flexibility.